 Are Sunflower Seeds Keto?

-However, you must consume them in moderation because they contain insoluble fiber, which can cause inflammation and irritation in the gut.
+However, you should consume them in moderation because they contain insoluble fiber, which can cause inflammation and irritation in the gut.
+The recommended amount of sunflower seed is around 1 ounce (28 grams) per day [4] [5].

 Sunflower seeds also provide many essential vitamins and minerals for the body, like vitamin E, selenium, protein, calcium, iron, and niacin [6].